 In the United States, "incorporation" means you took the time to file some paperwork to be a true, legally recognized (and accountable) entity.
 The word incorporated or Inc. just means that we are a legally recognized entity in the United States and does not mean that we are a for-profit commercial enterprise.

 15. Are donations to Open Source Matters tax deductible?

 The tax treatment of money given to Open Source Matters depends on what country the payment is from.
 In the United States payments are not treated as charitable donations and may not be treateed as such.
-However, it is possible that supporting the Joomla Project may be considered a business expense.
+However, it is possible that supporting the Joomla!
+Project may be considered a business expense.
 Please contact Open Source Matters if you are interested in suppporting the Joomla Project.

 16. Why isn't there a donation form?

 Solicitation of charitable donations on the internet is subject to may legal regulations in different geographic locations.
-Complying with these regulations is quite expensive, and as an organization OSM has determined that the costs of complying will be more than the amount of donations received.
+Complying with these regulations is quite expensive, and as an organisation OSM has determined that the costs of complying will be more than the amount of donations received.

 17. Why isn't Open Source Matters a 501(c)3?

-501(c)3 is a tax status awarded by the Internal Revenue Service in the United States.
-Organizations with 501(c)3 status get certain kinds of favorable tax treatment, but they also have to follow certain very stringent rules about revenue sources.
-501(c)3 organizations may not derive most of their income from "unrelated business" sources such as advertising.
+501(c)3 is a tax status awarded by the Internal Revenue Service in the United States. organisations with 501(c)3 status get certain kinds of favorable tax treatment, but they also have to follow certain very stringent rules about revenue sources.
+501(c)3 organisations may not derive most of their income from "unrelated business" sources such as advertising.
 Since the majority of income for Open Source Matters comes from advertising on the joomla.org family of websites OSM would not meet the normal standards for being designated of a 501(c)3.
 After looking into the costs of various options, it was determined that OSM would pay less in taxes and have lower legal expenses if it did not seek 501(c)3 status.

 18. Who does the work for Open Source Matters?